I believe in running periodic preventive maintenance on them. Here is a basic check-list for the maintenance of these computers:

 - Check E-mail store size, if applicable.

-- Make a backup copy of any Outlook .pst files, usually here: %homepath%\appdata\local\microsoft\outlook
+- Check that any Outlook .pst files are backed up, usually here: %homepath%\appdata\local\microsoft\outlook

 - Watch for any indication of malware, adware, virus, etc. Scan and remove accordingly.